-- 1. Read General Rules, Livestock Rules, Health Requirements and Eligibility Requirements - 2.
-A club member may exhibit a maximum of 4 head of dairy animals, but not more than 2 cows and 2 heifers. - 3.
-You must own or lease all animals you exhibit.
+- 1. A club member may exhibit a maximum of 4 head of dairy animals, but not more than 2 cows and 2 heifers. - 2.
+A member must own or lease all animals you exhibit.
 Registration papers will be required at check-in on registered animals.
 Registration papers must be in the name of the 4-H Exhibitor by June 15th of the current 4-H year.
-All grade or leased animals must provide official "4-H Grade Dairy Cattle or Leasing Identification form" to the Extension Office by June 15th of the current 4-H year. - 4.
+All grade or leased animals must provide official "4-H Grade Dairy Cattle or Leasing Identification form" to the Extension Office by June 13th of the current 4-H year. - 3.
 Animals may be co-owned and co-registered by two or more active, regular 4-H members of the same family.
-They may not be registered in a farm name, include names of adults, or youth enrolled in the Cloverbud program. - 5.
-Exhibitors must be neatly and appropriated attired (preferably in white) when showing their animals in the ring. - 6.
-Dairy cattle and dairy cattle exhibitors will not be included in Round Robin Showmanship. - 7.
-Showmanship is available to anyone exhibiting Dairy Cattle
+They may not be registered in a farm name, include names of adults, or youth enrolled in the Cloverbud program. - 4.
+Exhibitors must be neatly and appropriated attired (preferably in white) when showing their animals in the ring. - 5.
+Dairy cattle and dairy cattle exhibitors will not be included in Round Robin Showmanship.